foxcpp/sutrc/sutserver/README.md

 ### systemd unit

-`sutserver@.service` is provided for convenience.
+`sutserver.service` is provided for convenience.

 Copy it to `/etc/systemd/systemd` and start like this:
 ```
-systemctl start sutserver@8000
+systemctl start sutserver
 ```

-Where `8000` is port to listen on.
-Note that specifing different port will make it use different database file (`/var/lib/sutserver-PORT/auth.db`).
+It will use config file from `/etc/sutserver.yml`.

 ### Command-line utility how-to